 Uncertainties must be checked and verified as true uncertainties before prioritisation can begin.
 This is one of the most labour-intensive stages of the JLA process and the Steering Group needs to identify how it will be resourced and actioned.
-There is a basic role description (pdf, 45.35 KB) for the Information Specialist who performs this task in the Templates and useful documents section of the JLA website.
+There is a basic role description for the Information Specialist who performs this task.

-It is essential to adopt a systematic approach to managing and processing the survey submissions in order to create a list of uncertainties for prioritisation, and for publication on the JLA website on the data spreadsheet template (xlsx, 15.63 KB) provided by the JLA.
+It is essential to adopt a systematic approach to managing and processing the survey submissions in order to create a list of uncertainties for prioritisation.

-The suggested approach is divided into five stages.
+The suggested approach to managing the data is divided into five stages:

 - Download the survey data